earliest777/custom-video-players/sandbox/readme.md

 ```
 Large CPU used by swscale for the flip and YUV conversion.

+# Video Demux Test (using glsl shaders)

+Much faster, video is not choppy.

-## Notes
+# Notes

-In the avframe object the YUV data is encoded with 8 bits per pixel
+* In the avframe object the YUV data is encoded with 8 bits per pixel
+* The planes in the frame data are not stored sequentially in memory, 3 textures need to be used